Skip to main content

 A bit more complex SELECT AI query using narrate keyword

-If we want to show SQL that is generated, then showsql keyword can be used:
+If we want to see the SQL that is generated, then the showSQL keyword can be used:

-select ai showsql what is the revenue by customer segments in the last year
+select ai showSQL what is the revenue by customer segments in the last year

-A bit more complex SELECT AI query using showsql keyword
+A bit more complex SELECT AI query using showSQL keyword

 select ai runsql what is the revenue by customer segments in the last year